yaapc/php_comp/README.md

   * Minor todo's scattered and labeled in the code.
   * SymbolTable doesn't support declarations of "const" and "static" variables.
   * Forward Declerations is permitted for classes and functions in Inheretance and Invoking.
-  * Inheretance from an undefined class in NOT permitted.
+  * :heavy_check_mark: Inheretance from an undefined class in NOT permitted.
-  * "final" methods are not to be overrided.
+  * :heavy_check_mark: "final" methods are not to be overrided.
-  * "final" classes are not to be inhereted from.
+  * :heavy_check_mark: "final" classes are not to be inhereted from.
   * access modifiers of overriding methods should be the same or of a higher level than the overrided.
-  * any class that inherit abstract class should override all abstract methods.
+  * :heavy_check_mark: any class that inherit abstract class should override all abstract methods.
   * Inner classes should not have the same name as for outer classes.
   * various inner classes checks...
   * declaring arrays like ` int[] $array ` is not supported only when declaring like ` int [] $array `.